I'm happy to serve as a mentor for undergraduate research projects or directed readings in dynamical systems and climate.

 Even though these projects are unrelated to my current research, they were good stepping stones for learning the analytical, computational, and organizational skills needed to conduct successful research.

-The views and opinions expressed in this page are strictly those of the page author.
 The contents of this page have not been reviewed or approved by Cornell University.